modmore/docs/en/05_SimpleCart/v2.x/01_Frontend/02_Products/00_Settings.md

 ## Product tab

+The product tab contains

+- the product volume weight
+- and the product stock option

+To enable **dynamic shipping prices** calculation you need to set a volume weight for the product here (read more about this in Dynamic Shipping Prices documentation).

-The product tab contains the product stock option.
-When you use product stock, this number will be automatically lowered on every sale.
+When you use **product stock**, this number will be automatically lowered on every sale.

 ## Tax Setup tab